dotnet/docs-maui/docs/projects/index.md

 - **On Demand Resources**

-  Settings related to resources.
+  Settings related to on-demand resources.
+For more information, see [Apple Developer Documentation - On-Demand Resources Essentials](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/On_Demand_Resources_Guide/index.html).

   - **Initial Tags**

-    Unknown
+    The tags of the on-demand resources that are downloaded at the same time the app is downloaded from the app store.
+Separate tags with a semi-colon (`;`).

   - **Pre-fetch Order**

-    Unknown
+    The tags of the on-demand resources that are downloaded after the app is installed.
+Separate tags with a semi-colon (`;`).

   - **Embed**

     When enabled, embeds on-demand resources in the app bundle.
 This is enabled by default.
+Disable this setting to use the **Web server**.

   - **Web server**